Top 5 Best Razors For Shaving Your Head (2025 Buyers Guide)

 This list breaks down the best razors for shaving your head bald based on a number of factors, from closeness of shave to ease of handling and everything in between.

-I’ve been shaving my head for nearly 20 years and I’ve personally tested as many razors as possible to produce a list of the best razors for head shaving based on what’s important to different types of people.
+I’ve been shaving my bald head for nearly 20 years and I’ve personally tested as many razors as possible to produce a list of the best razors for head shaving based on what’s important to different types of people.

 razor blades